-You can field adjust the height of the water column by moving the weight on the attached lever in or out.
-The standard lever is designed to hold between two and four feet of liquid.
+You can adjust the height of the water column by moving the weight on the attached lever in or out.
+The standard lever is designed to 2-4 feet of liquid.

 You can hold higher liquid levels by using an optional longer lever and adding an additional weight.

-Watch this demo video showing how these work:
+In this video, Kyle demonstrates how these work:

 The Critical Importance of the Equalizing Line

-You must install a gas equalizing line in pressurized vessels such as as treaters and free water knockouts.
+To work correctly, this valve requires a gas equalizing line from pressurized vessels such as as treaters and free water knockouts.
 This line equalizes the vessel pressure and valve pressure, ensuring proper operation of the valve.

 The gas equalizing line must be taken directly from the vessel.
-If the equalizing line is not pulled from the vessel but from a volume pot used for other controllers, the Weight-Operated Dump Valve will not hold a steady pressure and operation will be affected.
+If it is not pulled from the vessel but from a volume pot used for other controllers, the Weight-Operated Dump Valve will not hold a steady pressure and operation will be negatively affected.